Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 1.17

-In units where trainee anaesthetists work a full or partial shift system, and/or rotate through the department every three months (or more frequently), provision of additional consultant programmed activities should be considered, to allow training and supervision into the evening.29
+In units where anaesthetists in training work a full or partial shift system and/or rotate through the department every three months (or more frequently), provision of additional programmed activities for autonomously practising anaesthetists should be considered, to allow initial orientation, training and supervision into the evening.30

 1.18

-There should be a named consultant anaesthetist responsible for every elective caesarean delivery operating list.
-This consultant should be immediately available.
-The named consultant should have no other clinical responsibilities.
+There should be a named consultant or other autonomously practising anaesthetist responsible for every elective caesarean delivery list.
+This anaesthetist should be immediately available.
+The named person should have no other concurrent clinical responsibilities.

 1.19

-Consultant support should be available at all times with a response time of not more than half an hour to attend the delivery suite, and maternity operating theatre.
-The supervising consultant should not therefore be responsible for two or more geographically separate obstetric units.
+Consultant or other autonomously practising anaesthetist support should be contactable at all times and have a response time for attendance on site of not more than half an hour to attend the delivery suite and maternity operating theatre.
+The supervising anaesthetist should not therefore be responsible for two or more geographically separate obstetric units.

 1.20

-The anaesthetist caring for the woman should not be responsible for neonatal resuscitation and the care of the newborn baby.21
+The anaesthetist’s primary responsibility is care of the woman.
+A separate healthcare professional should be responsible for neonatal resuscitation and the care of the newborn baby.167,31

 Anaesthetic assistance